 - Check to make sure the thermostat is set low enough to cool the home down.

 - See if the air filter is dirty and, if so, replace.
+This will prevent your air filtration to be altered.

 - Remove any items or foliage that may be blocking the condenser outside.
 This can obstruct air flow and cause a decrease in the ability of the unit to cool.
 If these fixes don’t address the problem, then you should have us come over and check your system.